AdobeDocs/campaign.en/help/v8/connect/crm-data-sync.md

 ### Record identification {#record-identification}

-Rather than import elements included (and possibly filtered) in the CRM, you can use a population calculated beforehand in the workflow.
+Rather than import elements included (and possibly filtered) in your CRM, you can use a population calculated beforehand in the workflow.

 To do this, select the **[!UICONTROL Use the population calculated upstream]** option and specify the field that contains the remote identifier.